 I call this reverse aged discrimination.

 Why does this happen?
-If you are a 20-year old, your personal training clients will be thinking “I have grand-kids older than you.
+If you are a 20-year-old, your clients will be thinking, “I have grandkids older than you.
 What can you teach me?”
 Or, they will say “there is no way I can get my body to look like hers/his.”
 That's really how some people think.
 Does this mean you shouldn't be a personal trainer if you are younger?
 No. It just means you will have to work harder to demonstrate your knowledge.

 14. Don't Try To Do It All Yourself